 “Tim felt the hand of our Lord in all his adventures.
 He did not flinch but lived with the belief that the holy spirit held him, guided him, and protected him.
 He inspired us to follow his example.
 He rejoiced in the presence of the Lord, ascending into the heavens, knowing the Lord was there watching him.
 Taking that wave that killed him as ‘the wings of the dawn,’ he now ‘dwells beyond the sea.’
-The purity of his heart surely forgives any earthly sin.
+The purity of his heart surely cleanses any earthly sin.
 This grace was not a sense of self-righteousness as it may have affected an imperfect man.
 He trusted the Jesus in his heart to show him the way to eternal life.”

-“It just seems so sacrilegious,” I complained.
+“It just seems so sacrilegious,” I complain.

 Maybe I should join an order to retain my sense of humor.